munabedan/incul-manager/README.md

 # Incul-manager

-# NOTE:
-The project is under heavy development and not all commits are stable.
-If someone is interested in a stable version, please open an issue and i try to provide a stable version as soon as possible.
-There are 2 main branches:
-   - **main**: i try to push a new feature only after i'm sure it's stable or something need a fix
-   - **dev**: 99% of the time is broken, it's used for the active development and it's going to be merged in the main each time a feature is complete

 ## Overview

 Incul-manager is a project aimed at replicating some functionalities of Qubes OS using Incus containers and XPRA for seamless application access through ssh.